Seeking Justice: Plot

-Will runs home, where Detectives Rudeski and Green arrest him for murdering the man, whose name is Alan Marsh.
+Will runs home, where Detectives Rudeski and Green arrest him for murdering Walczak, whose name is actually Alan Marsh.
 At the station, Will fails to convince the detectives of his innocence.
 Their boss, Lieutenant Durgan, has a private meeting with Will, where he reveals himself as a member of Simon's organization and allows Will to escape, giving him 24 hours to leave the city before Simon comes looking for him.
 At a memorial for Alan, Will discovers that he was not a sex offender, but actually an award-winning reporter who was investigating the vigilante organization.
-Will realizes the organization is prepared to kill innocent people who become a threat to its existence.
+Will realizes the organization is prepared to kill people who become a threat to its existence.
 Simon and his henchmen Scar and Cancer arrive and give chase to Will, who escapes as Scar is accidentally killed by a speeding SUV.
 After Laura finds the necklace that had been returned to Will, he explains to her what is happening and advises her not to cooperate with the police or anyone asking questions.

 Will retrieves a DVD from a storage facility that Alan used, which documents Alan's findings about the vigilantes.
 He learns that Jimmy joined the organization years ago after his brother was murdered and the killer could not be found, and that Simon's real name is Eugene Cook.
-Will offers Cook to trade the disc with the stolen security camera footage that proves his innocence in Alan's death.
+Will offers Simon to trade the disc with the stolen security camera footage that proves his innocence in Alan's death.
 They agree to meet at the Louisiana Superdome during a monster truck show.

-At the dome, Simon reveals he has kidnapped Laura to ensure Will keeps his side of the deal.
+At the Superdome, Simon reveals he has kidnapped Laura to ensure Will keeps his side of the deal.
 They go to a nearby abandoned mall, where a bound-and-gagged Laura is being held at gunpoint by Cancer, Jimmy ― who claims he had no choice but to turn Laura in ― and a man named Sideburns.
-Will gives up the disc, but Cook reneges on the deal and orders both Will and Laura killed to tie all loose ends.
-Jimmy relents and kills Cancer, whereupon a struggle ensues, where Sideburns dies and Jimmy is fatally shot by Cook, who then loses his gun as Will engages in a fistfight with him.
-Laura manages to free herself and grabs Cook's gun, which she uses to kill Cook.
+Will gives up the disc, but Simon reneges on the deal and orders both Will and Laura killed to tie all loose ends.
+Jimmy relents and kills Cancer, whereupon a struggle ensues, where Sideburns dies and Jimmy is fatally shot by Simon, who then loses his gun as Will engages in a fistfight with him.
+Laura manages to free herself and grabs Simon's gun, which she uses to kill him.